osism/metalbox/README.md

     osism apply httpd
     ```

-13. Download the SONiC image from the well known URL, use it as vHDD / virtual media
+14. Download the SONiC export image from the well known URL.
+Use the file as
-    and run the `/opt/configuration/scripts/sonic-import.sh` script (afterwards
+    virtual media (vHDD) and run the `/opt/configuration/scripts/sonic-import.sh`
-    remove the vHDD / virtual media)
+    script.
+Afterwards remove the virtual media (vHDD).

-14. Deploy the dnsmasq service
+15. Deploy the dnsmasq service

     ```
     osism apply dnsmasq
     ```

-15. Deploy the OpenStack services
+16. Deploy the OpenStack services

     ```
     osism apply keystone